 M&A professionals, as well as their clients, have learned to swallow large invoices from data room providers.
 However, VDR technology is advancing, and it’s time their pricing does as well.

 As VDR technology continues to advance, their pricing structures must as well.

-Ultimately, a project’s value, size and duration will determine VDR price.
+Ultimately, a project’s value, size and duration will determine Virtual Data Room price.
 What average VDR cost structures should M&A professionals expect?
-What functionality should a VDR have?
+What functionality should a Virtual Data Rooms for Mergers and Acquisitions have?
 And, as the VDR market continues to grow, what should VDR invoices truly look like?

-Virtual data room pricing structures vary by vendor.
+Virtual data room costs and pricing structures vary by vendor.
 Generally, VDR cost is structure by one or a few of the following:

 Many providers rely on the per-page pricing model.
 Depending on the scope of the project, these providers will typically charge between $0.40 and $0.85 per page.
 This pricing structure may be attractive for small projects with a clear or set number of documents.
 However, for larger projects, this model can lead to large invoices and overage fees.

 Some VDRs will provide a set number of user licenses and will charge extra for each additional user.
 The number of users provided and the price for overages vary widely by vendor.
 Typically, data rooms will charge between $100 and $250 per administrative user.
 Before choosing a data room provider, it is important to check how many users the room will allow without charging extra.